The School of Archaeology welcomes interest from researchers wishing to apply to external funding bodies for Research Fellowships.

 Please note that the School requires initial Expressions of Interest by six weeks before the funder deadline, and full applications by two weeks before the funder deadline, unless otherwise indicated for specific calls.

-School deadline for Expressions of Interest: Tuesday 20 August 2019.
+School deadline for receiving Expressions of Interest: 5pm on Monday 9th September 2019.

 In addition to externally funded research Fellowships, Junior Research Fellowships (JRF) are also available at particular colleges within the University of Oxford; they are advertised via their websites.
 Some posts are advertised in the Appointments section of the Oxford Gazette and/or in the Research section of the University job site.